beau-haldane/full-stack-open/README.md

 Today I managed to finish section 4b - testing the backend.
 I set up a more robust testing environment, changing environment variables, installed and used supertest, set up a test database in MongoDB, wrote my tests and routes using async/await instead of promises, some backend refactoring to make everything more sensical, and then applied all of that to my own blog-list application.
 I thought I was stumped on challenge 4.14 rewriting the HTTP router for PUT requests using async/awaits, but it was actually some very simple syntactical issues in the end *phew*.

 On to 4c tomorrow.

+**Tuesday May 10**

+I must have forgotten to log diary entries after the last one in April - I have now finished section 4 and am moving on to section 5.
+I've been much less focused than I would like with coding.
+I have been distracted with work, life, and mental health.
+I'm going to attempt to be more frequent with my studies even in situations where I may only have 1-2 hours spare.

+Starting section 5a 'login in frontend' today.

+**Thursday May 12**

+Finished off section 5a today!
+Also found a bug that was preventing my note app and blog app from re-rendering when a new blog or note was added using a POST request from axios.
+I was returning the 'response.data' from the HTTP request, and then attempting to concatenate the 'response.data' to the state which contained the array of stored blogs/notes.
+I was specifying 'response.data' once, and then again at the point of concatenation, so I changed the return from the POST request to just 'response' and then specified 'response.data' at the point of concatenation, which made react happy and allowed it to re-render the list of notes/blogs without having to refresh the page.
+Finding and fixing bugs is really where I'm learning the most, even though they are incredibly frustrating and seemingly impossible!.

+On to section 5b next.